equin07x/CCC181_FLASK_SSIS/README.md

 Readme file for CCC181 Flask Backend Framework 🚀

-To run, first create the .venv python environment by using the command ⚡
+To run, first create the .venv python environment by using the command ⚡\n
     > python -m venv .venv
     > source .venv/bin/activate